dbt-labs/docs.getdbt.com/website/docs/faqs/Project/delete-a-project.md

 2. In **Account Settings**, select **Projects**.
 Click the project you want to delete from the **Projects** page.
 3. Click the edit icon in the lower right-hand corner of the project pane.
 Once in edit mode, a **Delete** option will appear on the left side of the same pane.
-4. Select **Delete** and then confirm the action.
-There will be no account password prompt, and the project will be deleted immediately after confirmation.
+4. Select **Delete**.
+Confirm the action to immediately delete the user without additional password prompts.
+There will be no account password prompt, and the project is deleted immediately after confirmation.
 Once a project is deleted, this action cannot be undone.

 <Lightbox src="/img/docs/dbt-cloud/delete_projects_from_dbt_cloud_20221023.gif" title="Delete projects" />